Rules adopted on 19 November 2022

 The Secretary will take minutes of and organise venues, agendas and notices for Council and General Meetings.

-The Treasurer will co-ordinate the finances of the Society in conjunction with the Regional Secretaries.
+The Treasurer will co-ordinate the finances of the Society in conjunction with the Regional Secretaries on behalf of the Council.

 An Annual General Meeting shall be held each year at a time and place decided by the Council, to transact the following business:

-Nominations for election of Council members (other than Regional Secretaries) must be in writing, supported by two other members and sent to the Secretary in time for inclusion in the agenda and notice of meeting.
+Nominations for election of Council members (other than the Editor, Digital Editor and Regional Secretaries) must be in writing, supported by two other members and sent to the Secretary in time for inclusion in the agenda and notice of meeting.
 Persons nominated must agree in writing to act if elected.
 Any other item to be included in the agenda and notice of meeting must, unless approved by the Council, be seconded by six other members.

 A Special General Meeting may be called by the Council or at the written request of not less than twenty members.

-Notice of General Meetings will be sent to all members at his or her last known address with details of the business to be transacted at least twenty-one days before the meeting.
+Notice of General Meetings will be sent to all members at his or her last known postal or email address with details of the business to be transacted at least fourteen days before the meeting.
 The accidental omission to send notice to any member shall not invalidate proceedings at a meeting.
-The quorum shall be fifteen members.
+The quorum shall be ten members present in person or by proxy.
 If after one hour a quorum is not present the meeting may transact any business necessary for the continuance of the Society including the election of the Council.
 The Secretary General, or in his or her absence, a member of the Council shall take the chair.
 Each member present in person or by proxy shall have one vote.
-Resolutions shall except where otherwise provided in these rules, be passed by a simple majority.
+Resolutions shall, except where otherwise provided in these rules, be passed by a simple majority.
 In the event of an equality of votes the chairman shall have a casting vote.

 All cash payable to the Society shall be paid into an account or accounts in the name of the Society or in accordance with such arrangements as the Council may approve.
 Any other property of the Society shall be held by not more than four Council members or other custodians appointed by the Council.
 They shall deal with such property as directed by the Council for the furtherance of the Society’s aims and for the expenses of its administration.